This post may include affiliate links. Thank you for your support.

 Table of Contents

-About this hot dog onions recipe
+About these hot dog onions

 Give your foot-longs the New York treatment with these tasty, melt-in-your-mouth pushcart onions.
 This copycat recipe for Sabrett onions is simple to follow and will make your dogs taste better than you ever thought possible!